mdawaffe/Congregate/README.md

 ### `php pull.php`

 Fetches your data.
-Needs to be run several times initially to get all of your existing, historic data.
+Needs to be run several times when first setting up Congregate to get all of your existing, historic data.
 Afterwards, should be run occasionally to fetch your new data.
 (Though see also `./pull-and-build.sh`.)

 I recommend calling `php pull.php` without any arguments (except possibly the `--type` argument when syncing your historical, existing data).

 Arguments:
-* `--all-shorts`: Redo the initial sync of all your existing data for the quick partial/short representations only.
+* `--all-shorts`: Resync all of your existing data for the quick partial/short representations only.
 The slow process for the full/long representations will not be rerun.
 Afterwards, only the full/long representations that are missing will be fetched.
 Can be useful if some old checkin was missed for whatever reason.
 * `--lengthen-only`: Skip looking for new data and only "lengthen" data that already been fetched.
 Lengthening is the that fetches the full/long representation of any checkins and venues that currently only have a